Apps for boatingThe best apps for finding harbours and anchorages

 boot/image_5d54cca426d22b883d9a19bcea1efaf8

-Anchor Pro (listed on Android under "Anchor Watch / Alarm") is the recommendation for skippers who are looking for reliable remote monitoring of their anchorage.
-The principle is simple: one device remains on board as a transmitter, while the alarm is sent to the smartphone ashore via Telegram message or email when the position changes.
+Anchor Pro (listed as "Anchor Watch / Alarm" on Android) is one of the most widely used Anchor apps and offers reliable remote monitoring.
+The principle is simple: one device remains on board as the transmitter, while the alarm is sent to the smartphone on land via Telegram message or email when the position changes.
 A major advantage of the Telegram connection is its high reliability, even with weak internet connections.
 The app costs €6.99 per year.
 Another convenient alternative from Germany is the app Anchor alarm which is characterised by particularly easy pairing via QR code and data storage on German servers (available as a lifetime version for €19.99).

 • for iOS and Android